 Note: By adding the Keboola service account as a subscriber, you enable read-only access to the data.

-Because external buckets are not part of a normal input mapping, they are not copied into your transformation workspace.
-You need to reference them in you transformation using a fully-qualified name.
+External datasets cannot be used in an input mapping as they are not copied into your transformation workspace.
+You need to reference them in your transformation using a fully qualified name.

 that references the sales_emea

-schema in the database REPORTING
+schema in the database

 .
 The schema contains a table called users

-that contains only users sourced from marketing qualified leads.
+marketing-qualified leads.
 You can do that using the following SQL:

 CREATE TABLE "MQL_USERS" AS SELECT *